ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

     await writer.write_trace(trace_data)
 ```

-This centralized runner separates business logic (trace generation) from infrastructure concerns by:

-1. Loading the appropriate generator from the registry
-2. Providing consistent flag parsing and configuration
-3. Handling all interaction with storage systems
+The centralized runner loads generators from the registry and handles all infrastructure concerns like flag parsing and storage, letting generators focus purely on trace generation.

 ## Infrastructure Integration